Menu

 The unsafe nature of construction sites means employees must be fully alert and capable of quick reactions.
 However, studies indicate drug and alcohol abuse may be more common in the industry than many realise:

 This prevalence of drug and alcohol use only increases the risks construction workers face.
-Intoxication leads to impaired judgement, delayed response times, and correct use of machinery – endangering both the user and their co-workers.
+Intoxication leads to impaired judgement, delayed response times, and incorrect use of machinery—endangering both the user and their colleagues.
+According to ACAS guidance on substance abuse at work, employers have a duty of care to maintain a safe environment, which includes addressing drug and alcohol-related risks.

-Poor mental health may also be spurring on substance abuse.
-Over 350,000 construction workers are estimated to be facing mental health issues currently.
-In the absence of other coping mechanisms, some turn to drugs or alcohol to handle the stress.
+Poor mental health may also be spurring substance abuse.
+Over 350,000 construction workers are estimated to be facing mental health issues.
+In the absence of other coping mechanisms, some turn to drugs or alcohol to manage stress.
+Implementing a structured workplace drug testing programme can identify these issues early and connect workers with appropriate support.

 Calls for Consistent, Nationwide Drug Testing

-Unlike comparable industries like oil & gas and rail, the UK construction sector currently lacks clear legislation around drug and alcohol testing.
-While some large construction firms have voluntarily implemented testing programmes, there are no industry-wide standards.
+Unlike comparable industries such as oil & gas and rail, the UK construction sector currently lacks clear legislation around drug and alcohol testing.
+Whilst some large construction firms have voluntarily implemented testing programmes, there are no industry-wide standards.

 Industry bodies have created testing guidelines, but these voluntary codes cannot properly regulate the vast, fragmented construction workforce.
-Construction urgently requires nationwide statutory drug testing akin to the system covering rail workers.
+Under the Health and Safety at Work etc. Act 1974, construction businesses have legal obligations to protect the health and safety of employees.
+Construction urgently requires nationwide statutory drug testing akin to the system covering HGV drivers and transport workers.

 What Drug Testing Methods Are Used?